How to Prolong the Life of Your Home’s Roof

-Roof inspections help catch damage that has occurred to your roof and can keep that damage from spreading to other parts of your home.
-You should make a habit of inspecting your roof at least twice a year, especially after winter.
+Roof inspections help catch damage to your roof and can keep that damage from spreading to other parts of your home.
+Make a habit of inspecting your roof at least twice a year, especially after winter.

 We also recommend inspecting your roof both inside and out after any storms or extreme weather conditions.
 Climbing on top of your roof gives a great vantage point for missing or damaged shingles and can help avoid extreme damage.
 Remember to also inspect your roofing structure from inside the attic space.
 The appearance of any moisture or light shining through the roof should result in a call to a professional immediately.